AxilleasGalanis/ImageProcessing/README.md

 # Image Processing
-An image processing program made in c++.
+An image processing program made in C++.